 - Switch to the DNS tab.
 Click Add and in the pop-up that opens, choose the DNS provider.

 - Here, you can add a maximum of one DNS account for each supported DNS provider.
-PMP currently supports automatic domain control validation for Azure, Cloudflare, Amazon Route 53 DNS, and RFC2136 DNS update.
+PMP currently supports automatic domain control validation for Azure, Cloudflare, Amazon Route 53 DNS, RFC2136 DNS update and GoDaddy DNS.

 2.1.1 For Azure DNS